Home Warranty Total Cost Analysis: Premium + Fees + Hidden Costs

 Optional Add-On Costs

 Standard plans rarely cover everything in your home.
-Items like pools, septic systems, well pumps, and roof leaks typically require paid add-ons — often priced individually and added on top of your annual premium.
+Items like pools, septic systems, well pumps, and roof leaks typically require paid add-ons.
+According to Insurify's 2026 data, each add-on typically increases your monthly premium by $2 to $20, depending on the item.

-Adding just two or three of these can push your annual premium up by $200 – $400.
-For a full breakdown of what each add-on covers and whether it's worth it, see our home warranty add-ons guide.
+Adding just two or three of these can push your annual premium up by $200 to $500.
+Saltwater pool systems and pool + spa combinations land at the top of that range.
+For a full breakdown of what each add-on covers and whether it is worth it, see our home warranty add-ons guide and dedicated review of home warranty pool coverage.

 Smart Savings Made Simple!